numaproj/numaflow/docs/user-guide/sources/sqs.md

 # Setting up Numaflow MonoVertex with SQS Source

 This guide explains how to set up a Numaflow MonoVertex that reads from an AWS SQS queue.

-We'll cover creating the necessary Kubernetes secrets for AWS credentials and configuring the MonoVertex specification.
+## Configuring Credentials to access AWS

+There are couple of ways you could achieve this.

-## 1. Creating AWS Credentials Secret
+### Creating AWS Credentials Secret

-First, we need to create a Kubernetes secret to store AWS credentials securely.
+First, we need to create a Kubernetes secret to store AWS credentials securely and encode AWS Credentials.

-### Encode AWS Credentials

 ```bash
 # Encode your AWS credentials (replace with your actual credentials)